NSIAppDev/Moggles/README.md

   * The queue name for this event will need to be provided in the [application configuration file](#configuration-keys).

 ## Technologies used
-* ASP.NET Core, Microsoft SQL Server, MasssTransit, RabbitMQ, Vue.js.
+* ASP.NET Core, Microsoft SQL Server, MassTransit, RabbitMQ, Vue.js.

 ## Setup
 #### Running the application: